16

 ]

-Launching the viewing of the URL or the document using XDG-OPEN
+Start viewing a URL or document using xdg-open

-Instead of launching an application and opening a document from it, you can use a simple command xdg-open "имя файла" или URL.
+Instead of launching the application and opening a document from it, you can use a simple command xdg-open "filename" or URL.

 For example: